ikmb/PSC-scDRS/README.md

 ### Clone PSC-scDRS
 All the codes and needed files for the sample file will be downloaded in this step.

-1) Make a folder where you want to keep data and files for the PSC-scDRS project.
+1) Create a workspace to keep data and files for the PSC-scDRS project.
-For example, create a workspace named PSC-scDRS in the home directory.

 ```bash
 mkdir -p "$HOME/PSC-project"
 ```